TheBaban/OfficeDocs-DeployOffice/microsoft-365-apps/end-of-support/plan-upgrade-older-versions-office.md

 - Deploy an upgrade package

-  Use the Office Deployment Tool to create an installation package that upgrades Office 2016 or Office 2019 to Microsoft 365 Apps.
+    Use the Office Deployment Tool to create an installation package that upgrades previous version of Office (2016/2019/2021/LTSC) to Microsoft 365 Apps.

   - Configure the Office Deployment Tool to remove existing Microsoft Installer (MSI) versions of Office during the upgrade by setting the *RemoveMSI* element in your configuration XML file.
+If you want to upgrade from 32 bit version of Office to 64 version, you will need to add ```<Remove All="TRUE" />``` in the XML.
   - Deploy the installation package using your software distribution solution, such as Configuration Manager.

   Example configuration XML: